-Scientific studies have shown that contact times in multi-tank dishwashers of at least 2 minutes and temperatures as listed above guarantee a thorough removal of food residues and micro-organisms.
-Shorter contact times and lower temperatures can be compensated for to a certain extent through corresponding selection and adjustment of process chemicals.
+Scientific studies in recent decades have shown that contact times of at least 2 minutes in multi-tank dishwashers and at least 90 seconds in single-tank dishwashers (program machines) and temperatures as listed above ensure thorough removal of food residues and microorganisms.
+Alternatively, shorter contact times and lower temperatures can be compensated for to a certain extent by selecting and adjusting process chemicals as required.

-"Food hygiene - Commercial glasswashing with glasswashing machines - Hygiene requirements, testing"
+"Food hygiene - Commercial dishwashers -Supplementary hygiene requirements and tests"